Cherry blossom season is a huge draw for tourists in Japan every year, but their sheer popularity and the resulting

 Originally introduced to Japan from China, plum blossoms begin blooming around February in most parts of the country.
 When the chill of winter begins to give way to the warmer spring breeze, you’ll see tree branches festooned with these tiny flowers in a myriad shades—from white to pink.
 Ume also have a delicate and sweet floral fragrance.

 In Tokyo, Hanegi Park and Yushima Tenjin Shrine are just a few of the more famous spots to enjoy the plum blossoms in their full flowering glory.
-Plum wine is made from the fruits of the same tree.
-Incidentally, the sake is used at some shrines for ritual purposes, but they’ll also have it at festivals, etc.
+Umeshu (plum wine) is made from the fruits of the same tree.
+Incidentally, umeshu is used at some shrines for ritual purposes, but they’ll also have it at festivals, etc.

-So consider knocking back some plum wine with your spring flower-viewing!
+So consider knocking back some plum wine (or sake) with your spring flower-viewing!

 While they haven’t quite surpassed cherry blossoms in popularity yet, I find wisteria far more captivating.

 Walking through a wisteria tunnel is incredibly dreamy, with the flowers cascading down in swaying ribbons of lavender and periwinkle.

 Late April through to early or mid-May is generally the best season for fuji viewing, and this time frame is a great one for honeymoons in Japan following a spring wedding.

 The rainy season isn’t exactly the most popular time of year to travel to Japan, but I love being here when it’s wet out, because it’s the best time to see the hydrangeas.

 Ajisai or hydrangea flowers range from pink to blue to purple depending on soil pH, and they have graceful, tooth-edged leaves.
 The varieties with their mop-like clusters are well-loved by travelers, and in the rain, hydrangeas look particularly lustrous.

-For more suggestions on where to view them, check out our post on what to do on a rainy day in Japan.
+For more suggestions on where to view them, see our post on rainy season and rainy days in Japan.

 Anyone who has a passing familiarity with Japanese art will have encountered Rimpa artist Ogata Korin’s Kakitsubata-zu—vibrant paintings of indigo rabbit-ear irises on gold screens.
 Seeing irises in person makes me want to paint them as well.